Failla Wines

 - The Pinot Noir program is built around long-term grower partnerships: Hirsch Vineyard (since 2001), Occidental Ridge (2005), Peay and Pearlessence (2006), Whistler (2009), Savoy in Anderson Valley (2012), and Platt (2015)

-- Chardonnay program spans eight bottlings sourcing from Sonoma Coast (Estate, Olivet Lane), Napa (Hudson Vineyard in Carneros, Haynes Vineyard in Coombsville), and other cool-climate sites
+- Chardonnay program sources from the Sonoma Coast Estate, Olivet Ranch in the Russian River Valley, Napa (Hudson Vineyard in Carneros, Haynes Vineyard in Coombsville), and additional cool-climate sites

 - Syrah program (three bottlings) sources from Hudson Vineyard in Carneros, Kick Ranch in Sonoma County, and the Estate Vineyard in Cazadero